jonshiach/graphics-labs/_sources/pages/08_Lighting.md

 Directional lighting
 ```

 The lighting calculations are the same as for the other light sources seen above with the exception that we do not need the light source position and we do not apply the attenuation.
-We will use another struct for the directional light source (we will assume we only have one directional light source)
+We will use another struct for the directional light source, add the following to the `multipleFragmentShader.frag` file

 ```cpp
 struct DirLight